Biography according to Mayakovsky. Mayakovsky's death: the poet's tragic finale

 I'm bored, dad!

-Not long before that, in 1913, Mayakovsky wrote a kind of triptych: “A few words about myself”, “A few words about my mother” and “A few words about my wife” (the moon turns out to be my wife).
+Shortly before this, in 1913, Mayakovsky wrote a kind of triptych: “A few words about myself”, “A few words about my mother” and “A few words about my wife” (the wife turns out to be the moon).

-There is nothing in the poem about mom.
-Mom - no. Only
+There is nothing in the poem about mother.
+Moms are not.
+Only

 "I have a mother on cornflower blue wallpaper"

 Next is a set of words.
-Mom is sick, maybe died, some symbols are associated with her.
-What kind of mom is on cornflower-blue wallpaper is not clear.
+Mom is sick, maybe she died, some symbols are associated with her.
+What kind of mother is on the cornflower blue wallpaper is not clear.
 This is some kind of photograph, or maybe just an icon of the Virgin Mary.
-There is no image of the mother in Mayakovsky's poems.
+There is no image of a mother in Mayakovsky's poems.

-1905 year.
-In the center is Volodya, on the right is his mother.
-There is no particular similarity.
+1905 In the center is Volodya, on the right is his mother.
+There is no particular resemblance.

 "I love watching children die."